tanlenguyen/daily-notes/Linked Articles/CloudOps.md

 # Kubernetes
 K9s for logging and observability.
 Installation is done manually through a curl and we get the latest then install it from there.

+# CloudWatch

+## Cost anomalies in EBS
+cloudwatch->Logs Insights->Select DataProduction-vpc-flowlogs, and typed into the query generator